I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 It's hard to understand how this project could have failed.
 You'd think that Newsted would've had a built-in audience after all the years Jason had spent in Metallica.
 Hell, if even one-tenth of the fans who regularly bought Metallica records had bought a copy of Heavy Metal Music, then Newsted might still be an active band today.
 Weep for what might have been!

 Jason revealed in a 2016 interview that a second Newsted album had been written before he opted to put the band on ice, but only a few bits and pieces had been recorded.
-Apparently he would like for it to see the light of day at some point, but it's "not ready for the people" and "on the back burner" at the moment.
+Apparently he would like for it to see the light of day at some point, but it's "not ready for the people" yet.

 Only time will tell if these Metal underdogs will ever rise again, but I sincerely hope there will be more music from Newsted in the future.
 Heavy Metal Music was too killer to remain a one-off!